YeeTone/A3-CS109-2023Spring/docs/Readme.md

 ## Problem ?.
 Safe Areas in RA2(Easy, ? points)

 Recently, thanks to a series of video uploaders such as WM=HBK08 and =HY=Moon3, Red Alert 2 becomes a popular game in China.
-Suppose you are a conscript(好兄弟) in the $n*n$ battlefield of Red Alert 2, and there are $m$ Desolators(辐射工兵) and $k$ Grand Cannons(巨炮) of enemies.
+Suppose you are a Conscript(好兄弟) in the $n*n$ battlefield of Red Alert 2, and there are $m$ Desolators(辐射工兵) and $k$ Grand Cannons(巨炮) of enemies.
 Now you are given the positions of Desolators and Grand Cannons and need to find out the number of safe areas in the battlefield.

 Here is the introduction to Desolators and Grand Cannons in this problem: